Rob Corddry: Early life and education

 Corddry was born and raised in Weymouth, Massachusetts.
-He is the son of Robin (née Sullivan) and Steven Corddry, who was a Massachusetts Port Authority official.
+His parents are Robin (née Sullivan) and Steven Corddry, who was a Massachusetts Port Authority official.
 He is the older brother of actor Nate Corddry.
 Corddry and his brother are both Eagle Scouts from Troop 19, located in Weymouth.

 After graduating from Weymouth North High School (1989), Corddry went to the University of Massachusetts Amherst (1989–93).
 According to an interview in the UMass Amherst alumni magazine, Corddry initially planned to major in journalism but changed his major to English.
 By his second year, he focused much of his attention on Drama classes and plays including Torch Song Trilogy, Ten Little Indians, Cat on a Hot Tin Roof, Romeo and Juliet, and Reckless.
 While at UMass, Corddry pledged the Theta chapter of Theta Chi fraternity.

 In January 1994, Corddry moved to New York City.
 His early paying jobs included working as a security guard at The Metropolitan Museum of Art and handing out menus for a Mexican restaurant.
 He eventually landed acting jobs, including a year-long tour with the National Shakespeare Company.

-He trained in improv at the Upright Citizens Brigade Theatre in New York City, performing regularly as a member of the sketch comedy group "The Naked Babies" (with John Ross Bowie, Brian Huskey, and Seth Morris); and he spent two years with the sketch comedy group "Third Rail Comedy".
-Corddry's first notable television appearances were on Comedy Central's Upright Citizens Brigade (1998–2000).
+Corddry trained in improv at the Upright Citizens Brigade Theatre in New York City and performed regularly as a member of the sketch comedy group "The Naked Babies" (with John Ross Bowie, Brian Huskey, and Seth Morris).
+The group appeared at the 1999 Big Stinkin' International Improv & Sketch Comedy Festival in Austin, Texas.
+Corddry also spent two years with the sketch comedy group "Third Rail Comedy".
+His first notable television appearances were on Comedy Central's Upright Citizens Brigade (1998–2000).